simonlewin/nc-fun-promises-playground/README.md

 Use the `fs/promises` `readFile` method to read the contents of `secret-message.txt` and log the result to the terminal.

+_**Hint:** If you are getting a 'no such file' error with your readFile path, think about which directory you are inside in your terminal (i.e. where you are running the file from)._

 ### 2. use inquirer to ask for a name and log a greeting

 You will need to install the [inquirer](https://github.com/SBoudrias/Inquirer.js#installation) npm package (`npm install inquirer`).
 Once installed require `inquirer` into the `2-greet.js` file.

 Use `inquirer` to ask for your name when you run the file with `node`, and then log `"Hello <name>!"` to the console.

-### 3. use axios to request a random joke
+### 3. use axios to request a list of pokemon

-You will need to install the [axios](https://github.com/axios/axios#example) package and require it into the `3-get-joke.js` file.
+You will need to install the [axios](https://github.com/axios/axios#example) package and require it into the `3-get-pokemon.js` file.

-Use the `axios` `.get` method to make an http GET request to the `https://icanhazdadjoke.com/` api and log the random quote from the response object.
+Use the `axios` `.get` method to make an http GET request to the `https://pokeapi.co/api/v2/pokemon` api and log the list of pokemon results from the response object.

 ### 4. Compare & combine files